How to compensate nonprofit organization board members, directors, officers or trustees

 Do you or will you compensate any of your officers, directors, trustees, highest compensated employees, and highest compensated independent contractors through non-fixed payments, such as discretionary bonuses or revenue-based payments?

-The answer to both of these questions should be NO. You can NOT compensate your employees on a commission basis.
-The compensation should be a fixed payment ,and clear to the public.
-I repeat this again:
+The answer to both of these questions should be NO. You CANNOT pay your employees based on commissions or revenue.
+Compensation must be a fixed amount – and it should be crystal clear to the public.

 Do you or will you purchase any goods, services, or assets from any of your officers, directors, trustees, highest compensated employees, or highest compensated independent contractors?

-The answer is no again.
-Remember, you are doing this to help others, not your officers and employees.
-Insider nonprofit transactions are sure ways of corruption, and the IRS has sharp eyes for these kinds of transactions.
-Doing so is opening yourself to a world of pain.
+The answer is no, again.
+You’re doing this to help others – not to create a side hustle for your board or staff.
+Insider transactions in nonprofits are red flags for corruption, and the IRS has a sharp eye for this kind of abuse.
+Doing it is basically asking for a world of pain.

 (Next Step) Form 1023 Part VI – Financial Data & Budgeting